Snowflake

 • Excludes Snowflake system tables (table_catalog != 'SNOWFLAKE') so only your data shows up in results.

-• Returns one row per table with storage_gb — sorted by size so the biggest cost savings surface first.
+• Returns one row per table/view with storage_gb and days_since_last_use — sorted by staleness so the longest-ignored objects surface first.
+Filter by storage_gb to prioritize cost savings.

 SQL · Snowflake